Fan-out Wafer-level Packaging and CR-8000

 Since it contributed to making the iPhone 7 even thinner than its predecessors, fan-out wafer-level packaging (FO-WLP) technology has risen in the collective consciousness.
 By adopting FO-WLP on this scale, Apple sent out a signal that though highly novel, the technology had matured.

-This type of packaging has a huge range benefits including:
+This type of packaging has a huge range of benefits including:

 • More I/O support